 Frequently Asked Questions

+A. No, not when the appropriate corporate policies in place.
 We are aware that the act of monitoring internal emails raises a significant privacy issue.
 While it is not our purpose to provide our clients (or potential clients) with legal advice on this or any other issue, we have considered the subject of privacy (in this context) at some length.

-Since privacy is an significant right, a court may distinguish Holmes.
-Suppose, for example, that employee never reads or agrees to the “no privacy” policy or agrees to the policy but someone in authority undermines the policy by conduct; or that the company knows the employee is using a company device, e.g., a smart phone, for personal purposes, pays to use it, and the company does not enforce the policy.
+But suppose that employee never reads or agrees to the “no privacy” policy or agrees to the policy but someone in authority undermines the policy by conduct; or that the company knows the employee is using a company device, e.g., a smart phone, for personal purposes, pays to use it, and the company does not enforce the policy.
 In such cases, Holmes may be held not to apply.
 See, e.g., Mintz v.
 Mark Bartelstein & Assoc., Inc., 885 F. Supp.
 2d 987, 998 (2012).

 While some of the software in our patented system is proprietary and we treat that coding as our confidential, “trade secret” intellectual property, we are proud to say that portions of our system are powered by dtSearch®.
 In addition, our Deep Learning software originated with Google when Google open-sourced a version of TensorFlow.
 TensorFlow, the TensorFlow logo and any related marks are trademarks of Google Inc. TensorFlow is included in the System under an Apache 2.0 license, the terms of which are incorporated herein in full by this reference.